 There were delays and congestion as supporters queued to enter Hampden Park for the Celtic game.
 The Scottish Referee called for a drastic improvement in the entrances to the ground, with a need to double the number of turnstiles.

 On Saturday 18 May, only nine days after their meeting at Hampden Park, Queen's Park and Heart of Midlothian faced one another at Tynecastle Park and played out a 1-1 draw.
 The Queen's side was close to a second eleven.
+Only four of the regular first eleven made themselves available for the match.
+This led to questions about the level of commitment shown by leading amateur players.
 George Scott gave the Edinburgh men the lead in the 46th minute but, in the dying seconds, either Tom Crookston or Willie Stewart struck the equaliser.
 The Scotsman was not impressed by the afternoon's entertainment, describing the fare provided as "... probably the worst game ever played at Tynecastle, or anywhere else for that matter."

 Queen's Park's last action of the season came on Tuesday 21 May when a young Spiders eleven met Johnstone at Newfield Park in a match to raise funds for the Renfrewshire club.
 A hard-fought and exciting game ended in a 3-2 win for Queen's Park.